azuregomez/AseMgmtWatch/README.md

 <li> AseMgMtWatch.
 Azure Function on a 5 minute timer that invokes the ASE Management API:
 https://docs.microsoft.com/en-us/azure/app-service/environment/management-addresses#get-your-management-addresses-from-api<br>
 The function will invoke the API and compare the IP list with a list that keeps in blob storage.
 If the list changed, the new list is saved in blob storage and an Azure Automation Webhook is invoked.  <br>
 The Automation runbook powershell code will then update the ASE Subnet UDR with the new IPs.
-The ps1 code is included in the AseMgMtWatch project under the Automation folder.<br>
+The ps1 code is included in the AseMgMtWatch project under the Automation folder.
+You will need to update the runbook to provide your Route Table and RG name and also the IP of your firewall<br>
 This function requires the following values as configuration:
 <ul>
 <li>Subcription ID